What on earth is Context Marketing

 Marketing automation provides the link between a complicated marketing plan or business process, and the complex nature of your audience.

-It can be difficult to get the context right to start with, but even when you get it wrong, your marketing performance will still improve.
+It can be difficult to get the context right at first.
+Don’t worry, just by getting started you’ll see that your marketing performance will still begin to improve.